freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Then, use the command ``ip a`` to note the local IP address for the default Ethernet interface.
 You'll need it in the next step.

-Repeat the process above for the *Monitor Server*, making sure to note its local IP address as well.
+Repeat the process above for the Monitor Server, making sure to note its local IP address as well.

 .. _enabling_access_from_admin:

-Enabling access from the new *Admin Workstation*
+Enabling access from the new Admin Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the *Admin Workstation*, open a terminal and copy the *Admin Workstation*'s
+From the Admin Workstation, open a terminal and copy the Admin Workstation's
 SSH public key to the servers, substituting the values for the server administration
 username and server IP addresses in the commands below and entering the admin account's
 password when prompted: